 Everything Seasoning Uses

-This Everything Seasoning blend is like that.
+This Everything Seasoning recipe is like that.
 The seeds and flavoring on their own don’t add up to much.
 But together the sum of their parts make everything taste better.
-Sesame seeds, poppy seeds, onion, garlic and salt are crunchy flavor boosters to baked potatoes, hummus, scrambled or hard-cooked eggs, sandwiches, plain yogurt, popcorn, sliced cucumbers or tomatoes or avocado toast.
+You likely know about Everything Bagel Seasoning.
+The sesame seeds, poppy seeds, onion, garlic and salt are crunchy flavor boosters to baked potatoes, hummus, scrambled or hard-cooked eggs, sandwiches, plain yogurt, popcorn, sliced cucumbers or tomatoes or avocado toast.

 If you like this, rate it below and pin it for later 😉

 The Everything Toast: Everything Seasoning, Smoked Salmon, Avocado, Grapefruit Toast

 Or make an open-faced sandwich.
 This sandwich was one of the best things I’ve eaten in recent memory.
 OMGosh, I ate a modified version of this toast for breakfast 3 days in a row at the Mercantile in Denver’s Union Station.
 Or maybe 4 days.
 It was THAT good.